block/picocert/README.md

 - Implement proper key rotation and certificate renewal procedures
 - Validate certificate chains completely before trusting signatures
 - Use appropriate validity periods for your security requirements
+- Provide secure implementations of the required cryptographic functions
+- The library enforces a maximum chain length to prevent DoS